wein.plus

 Geology

-Geology, which belongs to the geosciences, deals with the composition and structure of the earth's crust (earth = Greek Ge), its physical properties and its history of development, as well as the processes that shape it.
-The term was first used in 1778 by the Swiss meteorologist Jean-André Deluc (1727-1817); before that, geognosy was in common use.
-General geology deals with the forces acting on the Earth's body and the processes that contribute to rock formation on a large scale.
-Every rock in the Earth's crust can be assigned to one of the three major rock classes on the basis of its specific formation (microstructure, structure).
-Each of them can be transformed by geological processes into a rock of the other two (cycle of rocks):
+Geology, which is part of the geosciences, deals with the composition and structure of the earth's crust (earth = grch.
+Ge), its physical properties and its history of development as well as the processes that shape it.
+Mineralogy deals with the individual, sometimes microscopically small components of rocks, the minerals.
+Palaeontology deals with the fossil content (fossilised remains of plants or animals) of sedimentary rocks.
+Each rock in the earth's crust can be assigned to one of the three major rock classes based on its specific formation (microstructure, structure).
+Each of these can be transformed into a rock of the other two by geological processes (rock cycle):

 Voices of our members